sollecitom/software-product-development-blog/content/posts/2024/2024-01-08-DRAFT-next-post.md

 If these are the desired properties we want in a system of work, we could evaluate alternative systems by assessing how well they manifest these properties.

+I don't feel like criticizing the systems of work I don't believe in, at least not today.
+Instead, I'll outline how the system of work I do believe in operates, and reason around the properties it yields.
+I'll leave it to you to assess the system of work your company adopts.

+## A possible system of work

+TODO

 [//]: # (TODO index)

 - System: